 No matter how tired or sore your body is from hiking in El Chalten, Laguna Torre is one hike you do not want to miss!

-If you’re wanting a rest day, check out Glacier Huemul which is easily accessible on a day trip from El Chalten.
+If you’re wanting a rest day, check out Glacier Huemul or Mirador De Los Condores, which are two hikes that are easily accessible from El Chalten.

 Are you looking to hike to Laguna Torre, El Chalten?
 Do you have any questions about your trip?
 Drop me a message in the comments section below.